 While the requirement specifies that clinical work done from home must be counted toward the 80-hour maximum weekly limit, the expectation remains that scheduling be structured so that residents are able to complete most work on site during scheduled clinical work hours without requiring them to take work home.
-The new requirements acknowledge the changing landscape of medicine, including electronic health records, and the resulting increase in the amount of work residents choose to do from home.
+The requirements acknowledge the changing landscape of medicine, including electronic health records, and the resulting increase in the amount of work residents choose to do from home.
 The requirement provides flexibility for residents to do this while ensuring that the time spent by residents completing clinical work from home is accomplished within the 80hour weekly maximum.
 Types of work from home that must be counted include using an electronic health record and taking calls from home.
 Reading done in preparation for the following day's cases, studying, and research done from home do not count toward the 80 hours.
 Resident decisions to leave the hospital before their clinical work has been completed and to finish that work later from home should be made in consultation with the resident's supervisor.
 In such circumstances, residents should be mindful of their professional responsibility to complete work in a timely manner and to maintain patient confidentiality.

-During the public comment period many individuals raised questions and concerns related to this change.
-Some questioned whether minute by minute tracking would be required; in other words, if a resident spends three minutes on a phone call and then a few hours later spends two minutes on another call, will the resident need to report that time.
-Others raised concerns related to the ability of programs and institutions to verify the accuracy of the information reported by residents.
-The new requirements are not an attempt to micromanage this process.
 Residents are to track the time they spend on clinical work from home and to report that time to the program.
 Decisions regarding whether to report infrequent phone calls of very short duration will be left to the individual resident.
 Programs will need to factor in time residents are spending on clinical work at home when schedules are developed to ensure that residents are not working in excess of 80 hours per week, averaged over four weeks.
 There is no requirement that programs assume responsibility for documenting this time.
 Rather, the program's responsibility is ensuring that residents report their time from home and that schedules are structured to ensure that residents are not working in excess of 80 hours per week, averaged over four weeks.